pjf/skyrim-requiem-wine/README.md

 - RealShelter
 - Automatic Variants
 - Ultimate Skyrim
+- LOOT
+- ENB (not documented here)
 - Numerous various mods and enhancements (not documented here).

 Everything is stable, solid, and feature complete, with only a couple of exceptions that I'll detail below.

-I've not tried to get ENB, DynDOLOD, or other tools running.
+I've not tried to get DynDOLOD or other tools running.
 I've heard others have had success with them, but I have no experience to share here.

 ## Vorgen's Guide

 If you haven't found it, /u/Vorgen's [guide](https://www.reddit.com/r/skyrimrequiem/comments/4mm3gr/how_to_get_the_reqtificator_and_presumably_other/) was immensely useful to me getting everything running.
 You probably want to open it now.

-**Skyrim**
+## Skyrim

 I installed Skyrim using PlayOnLinux as my base.
 PlayOnLinux provides a solid Skyrim install, but disables a number of libraries (like Dwrite) which can make everything else harder later on, but it's how I started, and how I suspect many who will find this post will have started.